What’s the Borneo Headhunters Hat? Come on in and I’ll tell you all about it.

-But now back to the Headhunters Hat.
+And now, back to the Headhunters Hat.

 Back in the day when the Borneo Headhunters Hat was new and unknown, it was an Ultimate tournament that welcomed all entries, especially Borneo-based players.

-The logic was that as Ultimate in Borneo was in its infancy and not everybody were able to travel internationally, it would be good to stage a local tournament and let the mountain come to Mohammed, as it was.
+The logic was that as Ultimate in Borneo was in its infancy and not everybody were able to travel internationally, it would be good to stage a local tournament and let the mountain come to Mohamed, as it was.

 At the 1st Borneo Headhunters Hat, that was in 2010, there were only 38 players and even that was a miracle.
 It’s hard to start a new tournament, especially when you have to convince participants to take a flight (or 2) to reach your tournament.